-There's no question as to what to serve on Thanksgiving Day.
-Every year, the forever favorites—roast turkey, rich gravy, rustic stuffing, buttery mashed potatoes, and obligatory pumpkin pie—crowd dinner tables across the country.
-While planning the menu is simple, decorating the table isn't nearly as straightforward.
+There's no question as to what to serve for dinner during cold-weather holidays.
+The seasonal staples—roast turkey, rich gravy, rustic stuffing, buttery mashed potatoes, and obligatory pumpkin pie—are pretty much mandatory.
+Now, while planning the menu may seem pretty straightforward, decorating the table isn't quite as simple.

 So, naturally, we turned to Instagram to source inspired ideas from some of our favorite florists, lifestyle bloggers, and entertaining experts.
-Whether you're hosting a full-on formal Thanksgiving feast with all the trimmings or throwing together a last-minute, laid-back gathering à la Alison Roman, we've got you covered.
+Whether you're hosting a full-on formal feast with all the trimmings or you're throwing together a last-minute, laid-back gathering, we've got you covered.

-Keep scrolling for 15 Thanksgiving centerpiece ideas that will instantly elevate your holiday dinner.
+Keep scrolling for 15 beautiful centerpiece ideas that will instantly elevate your holiday dinner.

 Opt for Bud Vases Filled With Seasonal Blooms